IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

 - Extracts information about the build outputs from the Dependency Based Build (DBB) `BuildReport.json`.
 The script is able to take a single DBB build report or multiple build reports to build a cumulative package across multiple incremental builds.
 - Generates the UrbanCode Deploy (UCD) shiplist `shiplist.xml` file.
-- Invokes the `buztool.sh` with the appropriate configuration to store the binary package in the artifact repository and to register a new UCD component version.
+- Invokes the `buztool.sh` with the appropriate configuration to store the binary package either in UCD packaging format v1 or v2 in the artifact repository and to register a new UCD component version.
+To use UCD packaging format v2, pass the CLI option `--ucdV2PackageFormat`.

 ## High-level Processing Flow